 - Bushey v.
 Northern Assurance., 362 Md.
 626, 766 A.2d 598 (2001): In a Charles County wrongful death case involving the tragic deaths of two high school sisters, the Court found the vehicle's $1,000,000 UM policy should cover family members of a named insured as an unincorporated entity.

 - Gorham v.
 Guidant Mutual Insurance, 80 F. Supp.2d 540, 546 (D.Md.
-2000): Federal court opinion that found that “in process of getting in a church van" is tantamount to "occupying" the vehicle for the purpose of UM coverage
+2000): Federal court opinion that found that “in process of getting in a van" is tantamount to "occupying" the vehicle for the purpose of UM coverage.

 - Forbes v.
 Harleysville Mutual Insurance., 322 Md.
-689, 589 A.2d 944 (1991): In this Anne Arundel County fatal car accident case, the court adopted the "totality of the circumstances" to determine residency in Maryland uninsured motorists cases.
+689, 589 A.2d 944 (1991): In this Anne Arundel County fatal car accident case, the court adopted the "totality of the circumstances" to determine residency in Maryland uninsured motorist cases.
 The court also found Maryland uninsured motorist statute applies to wrongful death claims